Skip to content

 Durham County Council is responsible for providing local services and facilities throughout County Durham.
 The councillors you vote for have a say in how our council is run, and they also represent you at a local level.
 Our County Council elections give you the opportunity to elect members (councillors) at a local level.

-We currently have 126 elected members who represent 63 wards across the county (see Council's political make-up).
+We currently have 126 councillors who represent 63 wards across the county (see Council's political make-up).
 From May 2025, the numbers will decrease to 98 elected members and they will represent 51 wards across the county.
 View the Allocation of elected members based on new local electoral arrangements from May 2025 (PDF, 110 KB).

 Our County Council elections take place once every four years, and in between these terms, by-elections are held to fill any vacancies that may occur.